Shih Tzu Age to Human Years (Age Chart & Life Stages)

 • A 10-year-old Shih Tzu is similar to a 56-year-old human

 This chart gives you a strong estimate, not an exact number.
 Every Shih Tzu is unique.
 Diet, exercise, genetics, and medical care all affect how fast or slow a dog ages.
+For a deeper breakdown of lifespan, common health issues, and care by age, see our complete Shih Tzu dog guide.

 Why Shih Tzu Dog Years Are Not Equal to 7 Human Years